Jiaxuan2021/NML-UTD/README.md

 1. Modify `TPL.py`, using the trained weights of the nonlinear mapping network from the first stage.
 2. Run ` python TPL.py `

-> The trained weights are all stored in the result_* folders.
+> The trained weights and results are all stored in the result_* folders.

 -----------------